Felicia Minei Behr: Career

+Behr's first job in television was at CBS as a secretary in 1960.
+At a time when women were not allowed to hold high-ranking positions in television, from there, she worked her way up to various positions on several shows, including The Jackie Gleason Show, The Ed Sullivan Show, and The Garry Moore Show.

-Behr was one of the pioneers of daytime television, helping to launch All My Children.
+She was one of the pioneers of daytime television, helping to launch All My Children.
 As the first female daytime television producer, she joined the show as an associate producer in 1970.
 Her career spanned three decades, spending a majority of it as the executive producer of All My Children, winning the show its first Daytime Emmy Award for "Best Drama Series" in 1992 and a second in 1994, with nine nominations over her tenure.
 Her tenure as executive producer on All My Children lasted seven years.
 During that time, the show drew critical acclaim and was a consistent #2 in the ratings in the first half of the 1990s.

-Her first job in television was at CBS as a secretary in 1960.
-At a time when women were not allowed to hold high-ranking positions in television, from there, she worked her way up to various positions on several shows, including The Jackie Gleason Show, The Ed Sullivan Show, and The Garry Moore Show, before helping to launch All My Children.
 She also served as executive producer on Ryan's Hope and As the World Turns.
 From 2000 to 2004, she served as senior vice president of ABC Daytime, overseeing production of all ABC soap operas and The View.